jolenewin2018/dierbach_notes/01_-_introduction/fundamental_concepts.rst

 1.3.2 The Binary Number System
 ------------------------------
-* A radix is the base used for place values of a number system.
+* A radix is the base used for the place values of a number system.
 * The term bit stands for binary digit.
 * A byte is a group of bits operated on as a single unit in a computer system, usually consisting of eight bits.